realArcherL/WebPage-Classifier-Engine/README.md

 The script will run [WebPageDownloader.py](WebPageDownloader.py), which will prompt for a file path containing a list of URLs.
 The package contains a folder called [`Key_List`](Key_List) containing five text files.
 Files are used to specify keywords, if found in the html content, will be used to calculate the ranking of the pages.

 **Example :** [emails_list](Key_List/emails_list) has the keyword 'imam@gmail.com'.
 The program [webpageclassifier.py](webpageclassifier.py) when classifying the webpage will look for this particular email-id.
-Similarly for other lists.
+Considering the find, the program will assign some more weight to the webpage the emailId was found in, in comparisson to the others it didn't find it in.
+Same goes with the other lists.

 The full working can be understood below.